doga/doc-server/README.md

 deno doc --json --name=MODULENAME ./path/to/mod.mjs > ./path/to/jsdoc/MODULENAME/jsdoc.json
 ```

+The server does not need a restart to serve new content.

 Note that the `jsdoc` directory has a strict structure.
 It can contain:

 - a `jsdoc.json` file at the root, and